jordicenzano/docker-live-job-nginx/README.md

 Simple container with nginx+rtmp module that allows you to test a simple live streaming transmux scenario (RTMP -> HLS)

 # Introduction
 Containers are not the best options to keep TCP persistent connections open forever.
-But this has been develloped as a simple POC to see what the nginx + RTMP module can do.
+But this has been developed as a simple POC to see what the nginx + RTMP module can do together.

 # Build
 - Ensure you have [docker](https://www.docker.com/) in your system